dmbarbour/glas/docs/GlasDesign.md

 Glas specifies a *Namespace Model* for definition-level programming.
 To support the conventional programming style where modules 'import' and 'export' definitions and manage scopes of symbols, most Glas modules should compute values that represent namespaces.

-Glas can support *Program Search* for high-level goal-based programming.
-In this context, Glas systems will use packages to catalog and curate other packages, and search for functions based on subject, signatures, and samples.

-Ambiguous references, directed dependency cycles, invalid language modules, and errors during processing will be reported as compile-time errors.
+Ambiguous references, directed dependency cycles, invalid language modules, and processing errors may cause the build to fail.

-*Note:* Regarding package manager, current intention is to leverage Nix or Guix.
-But see also *Program Search*.
+*Note:* Files and folders whose names start with `.` are hidden from the module system.
+A `.glas/` folder might be used for extra input to the Glas command-line utility, such as quotas.

 ## Data Model